dt-self-service/self-service-docker/README.md

 This Repo contains example configurations that REQUIRE CHANGES Please copy the contents of app/config_template to app/config directory.
 Be sure to go through each config.
-The sections in settings.py that need to be adjust are labelled with #CHANGEME
+The sections in settings.py that need to be adjust are labelled with #CHANGEME Copy the .env.template files to .envs and update the variable values as needed